If you have ever wanted a macaron recipe for what I consider to be “as fool-proof as is possible”, I hope you find that this is the place to be!

-(11) Put the macarons in an airtight container and refrigerate overnight before eating.
+(11) Put the filled macarons in an airtight container and refrigerate overnight before eating.
+This matures the macarons, so the texture becomes perfect.
 Alternatively, you can freeze them in an airtight container.

 Note: Maturing the macarons ie) leaving them in the fridge for about day, helps enormously with the texture: the shell will soften somewhat and give the right level of chew, while retaining a nice crispness.
 They do freeze beautifully: simply stack them carefully in an airtight container between sheets of greaseproof and remove what you want a couple of hours before you want to eat them.

 - Italian meringue, Swiss meringue or French meringue?

 Each works well but I now go for French meringue every time as it is quicker and I have never had problems with it.
 I whisk the meringue for about 2 minutes with an electric hand mixer until it is thick and silky, and soft peaks have formed (the peaks flop over easily).